 - Create a list of occupations meeting a common hypothetical, with OES Group employment AND SkillTRAN's industry context DOT Estimate!

-- DOT Estimate tab now includes CBP hyperlink to the NAICS Industry Analyzer, which includes:
+- DOT Estimate tab now includes industry hyperlinks to the NAICS Industry Analyzer, which includes:

 County Business Patterns (CBP), Current Employment Statistics (CES), Display of the products produced in an industry, Occupational Staffing Pattern (from OES data) for each 3/4 digit NAICS, with reveal of the DOTs associated with the SOCs reported by employers in that NAICS

-- Worker Ability Profile / Residual Functional Capacity (RFC) - Use any or all of the DOT worker characteristics defined in the 1991 Revised Handbook for Analyzing Jobs (RHAJ) [with instant online access to the RHAJ].
+- Worker Ability Profile / Residual Functional Capacity (RFC) - Use any or all of the DOT worker characteristics defined in the 1991 Revised Handbook for Analyzing Jobs (RHAJ) [with full, instant web access to the RHAJ].

 - TSS Transferable Skills Searches using RFC and Work Fields & MPSMS: 4 levels of Same/Similar Transferability: Direct, Good, Fair and Potential.